sphinx-doc/alabaster/README.rst

 Features
 ========

-Specifically, as compared to Kenneth's theme:

 * Easy ability to install/use as a Python package (tip o' the hat to `Dave & Eric's sphinx_rtd_theme <https://github.com/snide/sphinx_rtd_theme>`_ for showing the way);
-* Style tweaks, such as better code-block alignment, Github button placement, page source link moved to footer, improved (optional) related-items sidebar item, etc;
+* Style tweaks compared to the source themes, such as better code-block alignment, Github button placement, page source link moved to footer, improved (optional) related-items sidebar item, and many more;
 * Many customization hooks, including toggle of various sidebar & footer components; header/link/etc color control; etc;
 * Improved documentation for all customizations (pre-existing & new).